-- Resolution No. 82-1-MPO adopted June 30, 1982, designating the Rogue Valley Council of Governments as the appropriate local agency to assume MPO responsibilities. - RVCOG Charter Agreement that prescribes the voting authority on RVMPO policies and activities being held exclusively by participating RVMPO agencies. - The July 26, 1982, concurrence letter from the Governor on designation of the Rogue Valley Council of Governments as the MPO; - Annual planning funds agreements between ODOT and RVCOG; - A planning agreement between the RVMPO and the Rogue Valley Transportation District (RVTD) describing responsibility and roles for the regional transportation planning process; April 27, 1999. - Intergovernmental Agreement (IGA) for Transportation Planning in the Rogue Valley Metropolitan Planning Area among the RVMPO, RVTD and ODOT, pursuant to 23 CFR 450.314, identifying each organization's responsibilities in carrying out the metropolitan transportation planning process; June 2018.
+- Resolution No. 82-1-MPO adopted June 30, 1982, designating the Rogue Valley Council of Governments (RVCOG) as the appropriate local agency to assume MPO responsibilities. - RVCOG Charter Agreement that prescribes the voting authority on RVMPO policies and activities being held exclusively by participating RVMPO agencies. - The July 26, 1982, concurrence letter from the Governor on designation of the Rogue Valley Council of Governments as the MPO; - Annual planning funds agreements between ODOT and RVCOG; - A planning agreement between the RVMPO and the Rogue Valley Transportation District (RVTD) describing responsibility and roles for the regional transportation planning process; April 27, 1999. - Intergovernmental Agreement (IGA) for Transportation Planning in the Rogue Valley Metropolitan Planning Area among the RVMPO, RVTD and ODOT, pursuant to 23 CFR 450.314, identifying each organization's responsibilities in carrying out the metropolitan transportation planning process; June 2018 (which is anticipated to be updated in 2023).

-Regional Transportation Priorities for Fiscal Year 2022-23
+Regional Transportation Priorities for Fiscal Year 2023-24

-RVMPO will track rulemaking and other developments relating to the IIJ Act.
+RVMPO will track rulemaking and other developments relating to the Infrastructure Investment & Jobs Act (IIJA).
 Similarly, RVMPO will coordinate on a process to consider appropriate activities relating to state requirements including greenhouse gas reduction and support for alternatives to single-occupant vehicle travel.